Who We Are:

 The residency takes place at Mana Contemporary in Jersey City.
 The path has a drop off location close by.
 There is also ample parking in the lot for those who drive.

 Application and Selection Process

 To apply to the 2021-2022 open call, visit our Submittable page.
 Please review the eligibility and application guidelines carefully before beginning your application.
 The Monira Foundation will convene a panel of arts professionals from New Jersey and New York to select the 5 artists for the upcoming year.
-For application question please contact Emily Sussman at email@example.com
+This panel will only be announced after the each cycle (6-8 weeks after the open call ends) and will change each year.
+For application question please contact Anne Muntges at email@example.com

 The Monira Foundation is committed to diversity, equity, inclusion, and fostering mutual respect for the diverse beliefs and values of all individuals and groups regardless of age, sex race or abiility.
 The Monira Foundation will not discriminate among any of these grounds and encourages all established artists who would benefit from this program to apply.

 Applications are closed for 2021. and will open in the spring of 2022.

 There is a modest $15 fee for each application.
 This fee helps pay our reviewers / curators for the time spent reviewing and thoroughly considering each submission.
 It also supports the program so that it can continue year to year.
 If this is truly a hardship please contact Emily Sussman at firstname.lastname@example.org.